 Use

 Lindane has been used to treat food crops and forestry products, as a seed treatment and as a soil treatment.
 Lindane was used as an insecticide on fruit, vegetables, forest crops, animals and animal premises.
 With the listing of lindane that entered into force on 26 August 2010, certain uses were exempted for five additional years, namely as a human health pharmaceutical for the treatment of head lice and scabies as a second line treatment.
+The exemption is available for registered parties (in October 2016 only China).
 For its related isomers alpha-HCH and beta-HCH, there are no specific exemptions for use.

 Lindane may also be found in formulations with a range of other fungicides and insecticides.
 It was available as a suspension, emulsifiable concentrate, fumigant, seed treatment, wettable and dustable powder, and ultra low volume (ULV) liquids (Hauzenberg, I.et al., 1990).

-The alpha-HCH and beta-HCH isomers were never used and only occurred as by-products in the manufacture of lindane.
+The alpha-HCH and beta-HCH isomers occurred as by-products in the manufacture of lindane.

 Waste

-Waste lindane and waste lindane formulations can be found in:
+Waste HCH and waste HCH formulations can be found in:

 (a) Stockpiles of obsolete pesticides;